Phone Carrier Lookup API: Detect Line Type, Carrier & Porting Status in Real-Time

 What Data Does a Carrier Lookup API Return?

-• Ported status: has the number moved from its original carrier?
+• Ported status — has the number moved from its original carrier?

 Why Line Type Matters More Than Ever

-The TCPA prohibits auto-dialed or pre-recorded calls to mobile numbers without prior express consent.
+The TCPA prohibits auto-dialed or pre-recorded calls to mobile numbers without prior express written consent.
 If your list contains landline numbers mistakenly labelled as mobile — or mobile numbers that were ported to a VoIP service — you can unknowingly violate TCPA while also wasting campaign budget calling unreachable numbers.

 How Local Number Portability (LNP) Affects Carrier Lookups

-In the US and Canada, consumers can keep their phone number when switching carriers — this is Local Number Portability.
+In the US and Canada, consumers can keep their phone number when switching carriers — this is Local Number Portability (LNP).
 A number originally assigned to Verizon may now be served by T-Mobile.
-A static carrier database lookup returns the original carrier; a real-time LNP lookup returns the current serving carrier and routing number, which is what matters for delivery, compliance, and billing.
+A number that started as a landline may have been ported to a mobile carrier and can now receive SMS.

 Carrier Lookup API: Common Use Cases